 To be effective, a statute of limitations defense must be affirmatively and properly plead in Florida.

+Properly plead, to the surprise of most pro-se litigants (And some attorneys) means something VERY specific.
 This may involve the need to request leave of court (permission) to amend pleadings to conform to the rules.
 For this and many other reasons, it is advisable that you seek out experienced counsel when you are faced with a lawsuit over an old debt.

 Contact us to let me put my years of litigation experience to work defending your rights.